 My first career was in journalism, and I was fortunate to be a reporter on a newspaper staff that won the Pulitzer Prize — the Fort Wayne (Ind.)
 News-Sentinel, in 1983.
 I moved to Philadelphia to work for the Inquirer, where I was an editor for local Neighbors sections and on the National Desk.
 While there, I began taking graduate courses at the University of Pennsylvania, and the rest is, well, history.

 “History Through Discovery” is my approach to teaching, research, and service through public history.
-In addition to teaching in the Department of History, I served as director of the Mid-Atlantic Regional Center for the Humanities (MARCH) at Rutgers-Camden between 2010 and 2023, and I lead two public history research projects: Learning From Cooper Street and The Encyclopedia of Greater Philadelphia.
+I served as director of the Mid-Atlantic Regional Center for the Humanities (MARCH) at Rutgers-Camden between 2010 and 2023, and I initiated two ongoing public history research projects: Learning From Cooper Street and The Encyclopedia of Greater Philadelphia.
 My fields of graduate training are U.S. culture and material culture, nineteenth and twentieth centuries; U.S. social and political history, 1820s-1880s; U.S. popular culture, twentieth century; and world history (teaching and major themes).
 I also do research and teach courses in public history and urban and suburban history.

 Projects and books: